blakekrpec/PyPeekr/README.md

     - Added setting for main font color.
     - Changing font color now changes font across entire app.
     - Fixed bug where IP checker wasn't checking all 4 parts of the address.
+    - Fixed bug where IP checked crashed if given a char instead of an int.

 - Next:
     - Finish implementing windows client to read and store data.